 CAC – Varied exhibitions plus the permanent collection and Neighbours where there’s a bit of everything.

-Carmen Thyssen Museum -as well as a the permanent exhibition with some very spring-like pictures in the Impressionist section, a new temporary exhibition looks masks in modern art.
+Carmen Thyssen Museum -as well as the permanent exhibition with some very spring-like pictures in the Impressionist section, new temporary exhibitions showcase Juana Francés and Real(ism) in Spanish art between 1918 and 1936.

 Picasso Museum – The most-visited museum in Andalucia including several works by Picasso that have never been seen in public before.
-Plus a temporary exhibition exploring creations by contemporary Spanish artist Barceló.
+Plus a temporary exhibition exploring Picasso’s relationship with the Old Masters including Zuburan and El Greco.

-Russian Museum – Realism in Russian art takes centre stage in this year’s new exhibition plus works by Tarkovsky.
+Russian Museum – War and Peace in Russian art takes centre stage in this year’s exhibition.

-Pompidou Centre – Permanent collection with lots and lots of amazing art and installations, plus a look at Nicholas de Staël and creations throughout his life.
+Pompidou Centre – Permanent collection with lots and lots of amazing art and installations, plus a look at photography by Sophie Calle.

 Art museums in Malaga offer free entry on Sundays after 5pm